actfong/fromatob-k8s-workshop/4-Deployments.md

 And ensure there is a period of 3 second between rolling out a new pod.
 ```

 ### Manifest ###

-Like the manifest for an RC, for a `Deployment` you are required to supply the template for your Pod.
+The manifest for a `Deployment` is required to supply the template for your Pod.

 Besides of that, you'd typically also define:
 - the number of [replicas](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#replicas) (which will become an attribute of the wrapped `ReplicaSet`)